WTFAcademy/WTF-Ethers/en/26_EIP712/readme.md

   - web
 ---

-# Introduction to Ethers: 26.
+# WTF Ethers: 26.
 EIP712 Signature Script

 Recently, I have been relearning `ethers.js` to review the details and write a simplified guide on `WTF Ethers Introduction` for beginners to use.